-Author has written 5 stories for Thor, Priest, Hunger Games, and Star Trek: 2009.
+Author has written 6 stories for Thor, Priest, Hunger Games, Star Trek: 2009, and Redwall.

 Hello, fellow mortals.
 I, Shade Sunrider, do solemnly swear and promise not to use my profile as a vehicle to express my social, religious, and political beliefs unless they somehow pertain to my stories.
 And since I don't think I'll be writing any dramatic oneshots where somebody runs for political office, gets ordained as a priest, or attends a gay marriage rally, my social, religious, and political beliefs will not be making an appearance.